 Criteria JORC Code explanation Commentary Whether sample sizes are appropriate to the grain size of the material being sampled.
 The sample sizes are considered to be appropriate to correctly represent the sought mineralisation.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 Stavely Minerals core and 1m RC split samples were analysed by multielement ICPAES Analysis - Method ME-ICP61.
-A 0.25g sample is pre-digested for 10-15 minutes in a mixture of nitric and perchloric acids, then hydrofluoric acid is added and the mixture is evaporated to dense furmes of perchloric (incipient dryness).
+A 0.25g sample is pre-digested for 10-15 minutes in a mixture of nitric and perchloric acids, then hydrofluoric acid is added and the mixture is evaporated to dense fumes of perchloric (incipient dryness).
 The residue is leached in a mixture of nitric and hydrochloric acids, the solution is then cooled and diluted to a final volume of 12.5mls.
 Elemental concentrations are measured simultaneously by ICP Atomic Emission Spectrometry.
 This technique approaches total dissolution of most minerals and is considered an appropriate assay method for porphyry copper-gold systems.
 This technique is a four- acid digest with ICP-AES or AAS finish.
 The drill core and 1m grab splits were also analysed for gold using Method Au-AA23.
 Up to a 30g sample is fused at approximately 1,100°C with alkaline fluxes including lead oxide.
 During the fusion process lead oxide is reduced to molten lead which acts as a collector for gold.
 When the fused mass is cooled the lead separates from the impurities (slag) and is placed in a cupel in a furnace at approximately 900°C. The lead oxidizes to lead oxide, being absorbed by the cupel, leaving a bead (prill) of gold, silver (which is added as a collector) and other precious metals.
 The prill is dissolved in aqua regia with a reduced final volume.
 Gold content is determined by flame AAS using matrix matched standards.
-For samples which are difficult to fuse a reduced charge may be used to yield full recovery of gold.
+For samples which are difficult fouse a reduced charge may be used to yield full recovery of gold.
 This technique approaches total dissolution of most minerals and is considered an appropriate assay method for detecting gold mineralisation.
-Information on assaying details for historic holes are not well documented, the following information was gathered from previous annual technical reports: Pennzoil: A base metal suite was assayed via fire assay.
-North, CRAE and Newcrest: A base metal suite was assayed via Mixed For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make Digest ICP-OES detection.
-Au was assayed via fire assay.
-Not applicable to this report.
+Information no assaying details for historic holes are not well documented, the following information was gathered from previous annual technical reports: Pennzoil: A base metal suite was assayed via AAS (digestion not specified) and Au was assayed via fire assay.
+BCN: A base metal For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make Not applicable to this report.